DevAdventCalendar/DevAdventCalendar/README.md

 ## Start the application

-Just run `docker-compose up` command in the `/src/DevAdventCalendarCompetition/` directory and after successful start of services visit `http://localhost:8081/` in your browser.
+Open PowerShell with administrator rights.
+Go to path `cd <your_path>/src/DevAdventCalendarCompetition/` run `docker-compose build` and `docker-compose up` command in the `/src/DevAdventCalendarCompetition/` directory and after successful start of services visit `http://localhost:8081/` in your browser.

 ## Used Tools